-Insurance carriers use applicable regulations along with your group's age, whether you are an individual or a family, and what your tobacco use is to calculate the premiums you pay for different plan types.
-Under the Affordable Care Act (ACA), your health, medical history, or gender cannot affect your premium.
+Each state has its own set of regulations for group health insurance, making where you do business one of the most important factors affecting your premiums.
+Insurance carriers calculate premiums based on applicable regulations along with your group's age, whether the employee is insuring an individual or a family, and tobacco use to calculate the premiums you pay for different plan types.
+Under the Affordable Care Act (ACA), an individual's health, medical history, or gender cannot affect their premium.

-Which group health insurance costs are under your control?
+Which healthcare costs are under your control?

-- Carrier – Identifying the best insurance carrier for your business is a key component in managing cost.
+- Carrier: Identifying the best insurance carrier for your business is a key component in managing cost.
 Your plan premiums may be higher or lower depending on your choice of insurance carrier.

-- Deductible – Plans with high deductibles typically feature lower premium amounts, and vice versa.
+- Deductible: Plans with high deductibles typically feature lower premium amounts, and vice versa.
 You can choose which plan or range of plans provides the best balance of coverage and affordability.

-- Copay – Offering a plan with a higher copay amount may help to reduce plan premiums.
-Lower copays for participants usually translate into higher premiums.
+- Copay: Offering a plan with a higher copay amount may help to reduce plan premiums.
+Lower co-pays for participants usually translate into higher premiums.

-- Preferred Provider Organization (PPO): In a PPO, policyholders can use any medical provider in the PPO network and pay the co-payment amount for each regular service.
+- Preferred Provider Organization: In a PPO, policyholders can use any medical provider in the PPO network and pay the co-payment amount for each regular service.
 If you choose to go to an out-of-network provider, you must often pay the doctor's fees directly and file for reimbursement from the insurance company at a greater cost.
 For that reason, the PPO system encourages its policyholders to see doctors and health providers within the system.

 - Point of Service (POS): POS group insurance acts as a combination of an HMO and a PPO.
 You must usually use a primary care provider, but you can use other network health providers, when needed, without a referral.
 You may also use providers outside the network without a referral, but you will pay more.